mark-verebelyi/mark-verebelyi.github.io/_pages/professional_experience.md

 Copenhagen, Denmark
 2020 Nov - Jan 2022 (1 yr 3 mos)

-I was part of a team of 8 engineers where I focused on backend development.
+I was part of a team of 8 engineers where I focused on backend development and also led cross-organizational efforts.

 ### Responsibilities
 - Implement complex projects, participating in the entire lifecycle from requirement gathering to release and monitoring.